Cacao nut butter fat bombs are a great way to satisfy a sweet craving. They are packed with healthy fats and a delicious source of energy.

 A quick word about the cream: I have made several versions of these cacao nut butter bombs, using mascarpone (very nice) and cream cheese (not convinced) instead of cream.
 In another try I used only coconut oil and no cream, which tasted good to me, but did not go down too well with the rest of the family.
 I guess the cream makes it taste more like dark chocolate you can buy in shops.

-If you like the idea of little yummy morsels, you could also try sugar free pistachio chocolates, chocolate peanut butter freezer fudge or my matcha latte chocolates.
+If you like the idea of little yummy morsels, you could also try keto chocolate peanut butter fudge, the keto peanut butter fudge or my matcha latte chocolates.

 ★ Tried this recipe?
 Give it a star rating below!★